 The view down on the Pöllatfall is breathtaking and you also have a very nice view on schloss Neuschwanstein.

-The Pöllatfall is appr.
-30 meter high and falls down in a scenic gorge where the river Pöllatfall tries to find its way further on to the Forggensee.
+The Pöllatfall is approximately 30 meter high and falls down in a scenic gorge where the river Pöllatfall tries to find its way further on to the Forggensee.